Work Based Learning ("Co-op")

 Co-op is a graded experience.
 The evaluations performed by work site supervisors are the basis for a grade that is factored into the overall instructional program grade.

-For a list of our Work Based Learning Community Partners, click on the link in the "documents" box to the left.
+For a list of our Work Based Learning Business Partners, click on the link in the "documents" box to the left.

 For more information, contact Jason Finley at 728-9595 extension 444.

 Some of the data on this page was provided by the Educational Resources Information Center